Who’s who in the therapy world?

 - is made up of representatives from the professional associations, awarding bodies and other therapy specific professional bodies;

-- supports the therapy through collaboration of its member professional associations;
+- supports the therapy through the collaboration of its member professional associations;

 - works with the sector skills councils (e.g. Skills for Health, Skills Active Group, Habia), awarding bodies (e.g. City & Guilds, ITEC), private training providers and the regulator (CNHC) to develop the educational standards of the therapy.